Updated: Apr 15

 To maximize your experience, follow these steps:

 Select bar charts

 Select a region or location

-Use the bar charts to determine arrival and departure of listed species
+Use the bar charts to determine the arrival and departure dates of listed species

 Or click on the Line Graphs icon next to the species name

 Compare these dates to current migration events shown on the live maps listed below

 How radar is used for bird conservation?